panichelpdesk/panichd/README.md

 ## Contributing

-We're still working on the main project development to get a good starting point to open it to other developers.
-At the moment we don't have any contributing guideline more than the obvious that... bug patches will be anytime very welcome!
-Once we have a development version that is suitable to install by others we'll add more detailed information here, so please take patience and keep coming here in a few days to look for something new.
+We're still working hard on the package main functionality development to get a good starting point before we publish it's source code.
+Once we have a development version that is suitable to install by others we'll publish the installation process and enable package issues menu.
+Anyway, we've already made a short [contributing reference](CONTRIBUTING.md).
+If you're already interested in collaborating with our project you can read it ;)